romi/romi-robots-docs/docs/Scanner/explanations/segmentation.md

 Segmentation of images
 ===

 The segmentation of an image consists in assigning a label to each of its pixels.
 For the 3d reconstruction of a plant, we need at least the segmentation of the images into 2 classes: *plant* and *backround*.
 For a reconstruction with semantic labeling of the point cloud, we will need a semantic segmentation of the images giving one label for each organ type (e.g. {*leaf*, *stem*,*pedicel*, *flower*, *fruit*}).
-Figures shows describe the binary and multi-class segmentations for a virtual plant.
+The figure below shows the binary and multi-class segmentations for a virtual plant.

 <figure>
 <img src="/assets/images/segmentation/segmentation_ex.png" alt="Binary and multi-class segmentation examples" width="600" />